 The DOMAIN table includes a list of OMOP-defined Domains the Concepts of the Standardized Vocabularies can belong to.
 A Domain defines the set of allowable Concepts for the standardized fields in the CDM tables.
-For example, the "Condition" Domain contains Concepts that describe a condition of a patient, and these Concepts can only be stored in the condition_concept_id field of the CONDITION_OCCURRENCE and CONDITION_ERA tables.
+For example, the "Condition" Domain contains Concepts that describe a condition of a patient, and these Concepts can only be stored in the condition\concept\id field of the CONDITION\OCCURRENCE and CONDITION\ERA tables.
 This reference table is populated with a single record for each Domain and includes a descriptive name for the Domain.

-Field Required Type Description domain_id domain_name Yes Yes varchar(20) varchar(255) A unique key for each domain.
-The name describing the Domain, e.g. "Condition", "Procedure", "Measurement" ${\bf domain_concept_id}$ Yes integer etc. A foreign key that refers to an identifier in the CONCEPT table for the unique Domain Concept the Domain record belongs to.
+Field Required Туре Description domain_id domain_name Yes Ves varchar(20) A unique key for each domain.
+The name describing the Domain, e.g. domain_name 100 varenar(200) "Condition", "Procedure", "Measurement" etc. domain_concept_id Yes integer A foreign key that refers to an identifier in the CONCEPT table for the unique Domain Concept the Domain record belongs to.

 - There is one record for each Domain.
-The domains are defined by the tables and fields in the OMOP CDM that can contain Concepts describing all the various aspects of the healthcare experience of a patient. - The domain_id field contains an alphanumerical identifier, that can also be used as the abbreviation of the Domain. - The domain_name field contains the unabbreviated names of the Domain. - Each Domain also has an entry in the Concept table, which is recorded in the domain_concept_id field.
+The domains are defined by the tables and fields in the OMOP CDM that can contain Concepts describing all the various aspects of the healthcare experience of a patient. - The domain\id field contains an alphanumerical identifier, that can also be used as the abbreviation of the Domain. - The domain\name field contains the unabbreviated names of the Domain. - Each Domain also has an entry in the Concept table, which is recorded in the domain\concept\id field.
 This is for purposes of creating a closed Information Model, where all entities in the OMOP CDM are covered by unique Concept. - Versions prior to v5.0.0 of the OMOP CDM did not support the notion of a Domain.

-4.4 CONCEPT_CLASS
+4.4 CONCEPT\CLASS

-The CONCEPT_CLASS table is a reference table, which includes a list of the classifications used to differentiate Concepts within a given Vocabulary.
+The CONCEPT\CLASS table is a reference table, which includes a list of the classifications used to differentiate Concepts within a given Vocabulary.
 This reference table is populated with a single record for each Concept Class:

-Field Required Type Description concept_class_id concept_class_name Yes Yes varchar(20) varchar(255) A unique key for each class.
-The name describing the Concept Class, e.g. "Clinical Finding", "Ingredient", etc. concept_class_concept_id Yes integer A foreign key that refers to an identifier in the CONCEPT table for the unique Concept Class the record belongs to.
+Field Required Type Description concept_class_id Yes $\operatorname{varchar}(20)$ A unique key for each class. concept_class_name Yes $\operatorname{varchar}(255)$ The name describing the Concept Class, e.g. "Clinical Finding", "Ingredient", etc. concept_class_concept_id Yes integer A foreign key that refers to an identifier in the CONCEPT table for the unique Concept Class the record belongs to.